bxparks/AceSegment/README.md

 ```
 (Sometimes, the decimal point `dp` is labeled as an `h`).

-The `style` is an integer constant (0-5) associated with an instance of
+The `brightness` is an integer constant (0-255) associated with the digit.
-`Styler`.
-Style code `0` means "no style".
-The other codes can be assigned in
-the `RendererBuidler`.

 The `writeDecimalPointAt()` is a special method that sets the bit corresponding
 to the decimal point ('h', bit 7), no matter what previous pattern was there in
 initially.
 The `state` variable controls whether the decimal point should
 be turned on (default) or off (false).

-Some `Styler` classes need a `Driver` whose `Driver::isBrightnessSupported()`
-returns `true` to indicate that the driver supports brightness.
-If the `Driver`
-does not support brightness, the `Styler` should be written so that it does
-something reasonable, even if it means doing nothing.

 #### Global Brightness